 5 Fast-Growing Jobs in Tennessee

 Computing jobs requiring a college degree include data scientists and information security analysts.
-Projections from the Bureau of Labor Statistics (BLS) show steady growth over the next decade for medical and health services managers.
+Job projections from the Tennessee Department of Labor and Workforce Development show steady growth over the next decade for medical and health services managers.

 Majors to Consider for Tennessee's Job Market